 Subspecialty training is available in a large number of subspecialties.
-These include neuro-radiology, ENT imaging, breast imaging, oncological imaging, breast imaging, paediatric imaging, musculoskeletal imaging, and interventional radiology.
+These include neuro-radiology, ENT imaging, breast imaging, oncological imaging, breast imaging, paediatric imaging, musculoskeletal imaging, and interventional and neuro-interventional radiology.

 Every radiological investigation is a diagnostic challenge, which might require very simple investigative techniques, or procedures, which are extremely complicated, but nevertheless, the interpretation of any image requires a medical and intellectual challenge.
 The potential of ultrasound, CT and more particularly MR, is yet to be developed and therefore these challenges remain.
 In addition hybrid imaging is also becoming more important with physiological information from positron emission tomography being combined with CT images.

 Widely varying technical skill can be accommodated.
 Radiologists are now intimately involved in clinical teams besides being responsible for the management of the imaging departments.

 A regular on-call commitment is required which varies in intensity, depending on the hospital or sub-specialty in which the radiologists are involved.
 Differing levels of management involvement can be entered into as with other specialties.
 Private practice opportunities are usually good.

 - GMC Registered with evidence of achievement of foundation competencies.

 - Two years of post graduate medical experience is desirable.

 - Good problem solving and decision making skills.

 - Ability to organise themselves at work and have good written and spoken communication skills.